-Transmitter conduit entry ports can be ordered with 1⁄2"-14NPT or M20 female threaded connections.
+Transmitter conduit entries ports are 1⁄2"-14NPT as standard, M20 conduit connections will use an adapter.
 Conduit connections should be made in accordance with national, local, and plant electrical codes.
 Unused conduit entries should be sealed with the appropriate certified plugs.
 The plastic shipping plugs do not provide ingress protection.